best coaches advice

 “Adapt.”Jason Koop

 Training, racing, and life rarely go to plan, and if you create plans that are too rigid then being successful is just a matter of luck.
 Everything has to go just right in order for an overly rigid plan to succeed, which is why they rarely do.
-I tell my athletes that all the physical and mental training they do will only prepare them for 5% of what will actually happen in a race.
+The advice I give athletes is that all their physical and mental training only prepares them for 5% of what will actually happen in a race.
 For everything else you’ll have to adapt, pulling from the knowledge you have and the work you have done in order to create the best solution for the conditions.
 The best thing a coach can teach an athlete is how to be flexible in their approach to challenges.

 “Learn to love the process.”Jim Rutberg